taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 ## What is the Bored API?

-The [Bored API](https://www.boredapi.com) is a web API where you submit queries to find suggested things to do.
+The [Bored API](https://www.boredapi.com) is a web API where you submit queries and the API returns suggested things to do.
 You can  narrow down the scope of suggestions by specifying certain criteria such as activity type or number of participants.
 If you do not specify any criteria, a random activity will be suggested.

 ## Authentication and authorization